-In total, 152 cars have entered a round of the World Championship at Imola.
-Of those, 126 have reached the chequered flag.
+In total, 172 cars have entered a round of the World Championship at Istanbul Park.
+Of those, 142 have reached the chequered flag.

-There has been only one DNS recorded at the Turkish Grand Prix.
+There has been only one DNS recorded at Istanbul Park.
 That was for Timo Glock in 2011, who failed to start the race due to gearbox issues.

 There is yet to be a red-flagged Turkish Grand Prix and every race at Istanbul Park has run to its scheduled distance.

-Jenson Button in 2009 and Sebastian Vettel in 2011 are the only drivers who have won the Turkish Grand Prix and the World Championship in the same year.
-At the last Turkish Grand Prix, in 2011, Vettel became the first Turkish Grand Prix polesitter to win that year’s title.
+Jenson Button in 2009, Sebastian Vettel in 2011 and Lewis Hamilton in 2020 are the only drivers who have won the Turkish Grand Prix and the World Championship in the same year.

-The driver leading the championship after the Turkish Grand Prix has gone on to win that year’s title on four of the seven occasions that the event has been held.
+The driver leading the championship after the Turkish Grand Prix has gone on to win that year’s title on five of the eight occasions that the event has been held.
 Lewis Hamilton failed to convert his lead into a title victory in 2007, Kimi Raikkonen failed to do so in 2008 and Mark Webber failed to do so in 2010.

-McLaren are the only team who have failed to win the Constructors’ Championship despite leading the title race after the Turkish Grand Prix.
+McLaren are the only team who have failed to win the Constructors’ Championship despite leading the title race after the Istanbul Park race.
 They failed to do so in 2007 and 2010.